ocd-scm/ocd-builder-webhook/README.md

 # ocd-builder-webhook

-This is a webhook chart to trigger ocd-builder to create a tagged s2i image from git tags.
+This is a webhook chart to trigger an openshift build to perform a release build.
+If you use ocd-build you can have it automatically tag the built container image with the git tag.

-It is implemented using the [we hook engine](https://github.com/adnanh/webhook/blob/master/webhook.go) that pattern matches webhook JSON using Go and then invokes a simple shell script.
-The shell script updates the ocd-builder configuration to reference the new git tag which triggers a build.
+It is implemented using the awesome [webhook engine](https://github.com/adnanh/webhook/blob/master/webhook.go) which is a small but beautful Go app that is configured to match and extract webhook json to invoke shell script.
+The shell script then logs into openshift and patches the git tag into the build config.

 ## Usage